 Beginning in the second year, students may further their individual learning and career goals by enrolling in one or more of the many clinics and externship (field placement) courses that are part of the Law School’s upper-level curriculum.
 These courses help students to develop as lawyers by providing them with opportunities to gain practical lawyering experience in real-life settings and encouraging them to reflect on the role of lawyers, as they learn from their work as lawyers-in-training.
 The ability to enroll in a clinic or externship is guaranteed for every student, although not necessarily in the student’s first choice of course or semester.
 Students must apply and be accepted before registering for a clinic or externship.

-To be eligible for these courses, students must have completed 30 credits (including Legal Skills I & II).
+To be eligible for these courses, students must have completed 30 credits (including LAWS 111 and LAWS 112, Legal Research & Writing I and II).
 They also must take any pre- or corequisite courses.
 Each course has a seminar component (with the exception of some of the advanced clinical courses).
 Some seminars meet twice weekly, some once weekly, and others once every two weeks.
 Students earn both in-class (seminar) and out-of-class (casework/fieldwork) credits.
 Some courses also satisfy part of the Advanced Writing Requirement.